 With equity financing, on the other hand, you don’t owe any money.
 Even if your business fails, your angel investor or venture capital firm cannot legally demand money from you.
 They knew about this risk before making their investment.
 When you take out a business loan, it’s the borrower who assumes the most risk.

 Small businesses repay debt without damaging their cash flow all the time.
 But it’s easy for growing companies to borrow more than they can afford to pay back, especially without a stable foundation for revenue.

 Choosing equity financing means sacrificing total ownership of your business.
 You must now split the profits with your angel investor or venture capital firm.
 Until your business becomes massively successful, you might have to put specific personal plans on hold.

-Some entrepreneurs make the mistake of continuously taking on more equity financing without realizing the effect it has on their ownership of the business.
-Multiple rounds of funding might sound great, but each one takes away more and more of the original owner’s profits.
+Some entrepreneurs make the mistake of continuously taking on more equity financing without realizing its effect on their ownership of the business.
+Multiple funding rounds might sound great, but each one takes away more and more of the original owner’s profits.

-Forfeiting future profits could additionally prevent you from receiving the full reward of your hard work, especially if you plan to sell your business.
+Forfeiting future profits could also prevent you from receiving your hard work’s full reward, especially if you plan to sell your business.
 Let’s say you eventually sell your business for $110 million.
 If you had previously given away just 10% of your ownership, $11 million could go to someone who (possibly) had no strategic impact on your success.

 You wouldn’t lose anywhere near as much, however, if you borrowed a few million to finance your startup and paid it back over several years.